 In such a musical town, there is a sorrowful lack of music options for the younger set.
 Parents who might be trying to indoctrinate their kids into the joys of jazz, brass bands, or zydeco (or who just want to enjoy it themselves) will be hard-pressed to find options.
 Blame it on the booze—most music venues serve alcohol and are legally prohibited from allowing anyone younger than 21 to enter.
 So the street performers along Royal Street and in Jackson Square work well, but fear not, I’ve got a few other interesting ideas.

 * Frenchmen Street Clubs -- Yes—you can make the Frenchmen Street scene with kids in tow.
 The Maison and Three Muses allow kids for the early shows, which usually start around 4 or 5pm (parents must be in attendance).
 Grab a table, order snacks, and let the little ones shake their miniature groove thangs.
-They’ll be asked to leave when the tables break down and the drinking crowd moves in, around 9 or 10pm.
+They may be asked to leave when the tables break down and the drinking crowd moves in, around 9 or 10pm.

 * Preservation Hall -- The historic, inimitable traditional jazz venue is open to all ages.
 The earliest show starts at 8pm nightly; get there early so the young ones can see (if they’re really young, sit by the door in case a boredom-induced quick exit becomes required).